If a board game is successful, it’s almost inevitable that it will receive an expansion or two in months and years after release.

 The title is pretty clear.
 A new board is for 6 players exactly, because they play in three teams of two players.
 Discussing and planning with your teammate is encouraged.
-Board is two-sided, for both Small World and Small World Underground.
+Board is double-sided, for both Small World and Small World Underground.

 Small World: A Spider’s Web (2014)

 Another race/powers mini-expansion.
 It introduces three races (Ice Witches, Skags, and Slingmen) and three powers (Copycat, Lava, and Soul-Touch).

 Designer Edition is a pretty rare gem.
 It includes several expansions (Cursed!, Grand Dames, and Be Not Afraid) as well as several premium components: wooden tokens for races, banners and powers; metal coins, super-sized maps, encyclopedia, etc. It’s a collector’s item, with prices on eBay at around a thousand dollars.

 This is another map pack, where landmasses are divided by water (rivers), making them less passable, which changes the flow of gameplay.
 Four maps are included (for different player counts) and they are once more double-sided, for Small World and Small World Underground.